Key insights

 CMS began using the safety assurance factors for EHR resilience (SAFER) guides measure under the protect patient health information objective beginning with the CY 2022 reporting period by requesting a simple yes/no response.

-Starting with the CY 2024 reporting period, CMS proposes to require eligible hospitals and critical access hospitals (CAHs) to attest “yes” to having conducted an annual self-assessment using all nine SAFER Guides at any point during the calendar year in which the reporting period occurs.
-CMS proposes a hospital attesting “no” would not meet the measure and not satisfy the definition of a meaningful user.
+Starting with the CY 2024 reporting period, CMS finalizes requiring eligible hospitals and critical access hospitals (CAHs) to attest “yes” to having conducted an annual self-assessment using all nine SAFER Guides at any point during the calendar year in which the reporting period occurs.
+CMS indicates a hospital attesting “no” would not meet the measure and not satisfy the definition of a meaningful user.

 LTCH provisions

-CMS proposes a FY 2024 market basket update for the LTCH PPS using the 2017-based LTCH market basket of 3.1%.
-The required productivity adjustment for FY 2024 would be 0.2% for an update of 2.9%.
-CMS estimates that using its best available data for the 333 LTCHs would result in an estimated decrease in payments in FY 2024 of approximately $24 million.
+CMS finalizes a FY 2024 market basket update for the LTCH PPS of 3.5%.
+The required productivity adjustment for FY 2024 would be 0.2% for an update of 3.3%.

 LTCH quality reporting program (QRP)